kumpeapps/KKid/README.md

 -   If you are the master or an admin user then you will have switches for each module/permission.
 To turn on the permission for a user just change the switch to on.
 To remove a permission from the user then you turn the switch to off.
 Do not forget to click update in the upper right to update the users permissions as well.
 -   In the Push Notifications section you can customize which push notifications the user receives for modules the user has access too.
 -   In the link accounts section you can link/re-link third-party accounts used by KKid.
+-   To change your Avatar Photo you will need to create an account with [Gravatar](https://www.gravatar.com) using the same email you used for KKid.
+KKid will then sync your new avatar within 24hrs.

 #### Chores Module
 -   In this module you will see a table listing the selected user's chores for the week.